Cees Nooteboom – 533 – een dagenboek

 All bad things in life come from extremes.
 Too much of this.
 Too little of that.

-Schedule everything to ensure balance of your time and effort.
+Schedule everything to ensure a balance of your time and effort.
 Scheduling prevents procrastination, distraction, and obsession.

 Even creative work needs scheduling.
 The greatest writers and artists didn’t wait for inspiration.
 They kept a strict daily schedule for creating their art.